Zeprakadebra/MMM-PiTempZ/README.md

-# MMM-PiTemp
+# MMM-PiTempZ
+MMM-PiTempZ will be an origin Fork of MMM-PiTempZ from ckoutavas.

-MMM-PiTemp works in conjunction with MagicMirror2 and tells you the temperature of your raspberry pi's CPU.
+As the Fork works in conjunction with MagicMirror2, it tells you the temperature of your raspberry pi's CPU.
 It runs every 60 seconds and is color-coded based on the temperature.
 If the temperature is ever greater than 85 degrees then the pi shuts down.
 Please know that this is a work in progress.

 ![PiTemp_img](https://github.com/ckoutavas/MMM-PiTemp/blob/master/PiTemp2.png)